-When a criminal considers your home as a potential target, here are some of the things he or she is looking for.
+When a burglar considers your home as a potential target, here are some of the things he or she is looking for.

-The intruder doesn't want to get caught and wants to have an easy escape if need be.
-There's no more accessible entry point than an unlocked door, and most criminals will check this first.
+An intruder doesn't want to get caught and needs to have an easy escape.
+There's not a more easily accessible entry point at your home than an unlocked door, and most burglars will check this first.
 Believe it or not, the front door is one of the most vulnerable parts of your home.
 Front doors are often left unlocked or have a small sidelight window that can be easily broken to unlock the front door.
-Imagine how unassuming a person is standing at your front door, pretending to shake someone's hand and entering in broad daylight.
+Imagine how unassuming a person is standing at your front door, pretending to shake someone's hand.

-Then there is the garage service door.
-How many times have you opened an infrequently used door and then forgot to lock it back up?
-Once inside the garage, most homes are usually unlocked, and an intruder has easy access.
+Another easy access point at your house is the garage service door.
+How many times have you opened an infrequently used door and then forgotten to lock it back up?
+Once inside the garage, most homes are usually unlocked, creating another very easy entry point for an intruder.

-Don't forget about any sliding glass doors on the home.
-Sliding glass doors can be lifted out of the track and removed by using a simple bathroom plunger.
-Stick it to glass and use it to lift them right out of the track.
+Don't forget about any sliding glass doors around the home.
+Sliding glass doors removed by using a simple bathroom plunger.
+Believe it or not, burglars can stick the plunger to the glass door and lifted out of the track.

-Another ground-floor option for thieves is the overhead garage door.
-Striking the top of the door can release the garage door opener so you can lift it manually.
-The last ground-floor entry point that, believe it or not, has been used by crooks is a ground floor wall.
-The criminal knocks a hole through the plastic siding and drywall and squeezes in between a set of studs.
+Thieves can gain entry through overhead garage doors by striking the top section, which can release the garage door opener so you can lift it manually.
+Criminals have also been known to knock a hole through plastic siding and drywall and squeeze in between a set of studs.

-- Windows - first-floor crank casement and siding windows
+Windows - first-floor crank casement and sliding windows

-- Windows - second-story, double hung read windows with roof below
+Windows - second story, double-hung windows with roof below